Let's Make a Soccer Team!: Plot

 Let's Make a Soccer Team!'s story begins with a brief introduction concerning the history of football.
 After this, the player is then led to creating their own football club.
 Following this, the game slides a series of newspaper headlines, chronicling the formation of the player's team and its rise to the third tier of the respective country's league system.
 It also introduces the main antagonist, a local-born business tycoon who plans to take over and merge a football club into his conglomerate, Big Bang Konzern.

 The game's playoffs to the second tier and first pre-season acts as a tutorial, which continues until most features are unlocked in August of the 2006–07 season, the first fully playable season.
 If the player's club is knocked out of the initial playoffs, they trigger an early game over as the tycoon buys your club.
 Otherwise, the rival buys a different club from the same hometown who earned automatic promotion and begins a local rivalry which lasts for the rest of the game, forming the main thread of the story.

 Development and release

 The game's European localisation was vastly different from the original version, despite the text already having been translated into English.

 Roberto Baggio appeared in promotional commercials for the game in Japan, as well as on a limited edition cover for pre-orders and a cross-promotion with Sega's World Club Champion Football.

 Reception

-When Let's Make a Soccer Team! was first released, critical reception to the game was generally unfavourable, with a 44 rating on Metacritic shortly after release, with many reviews criticising the match engine and lack of depth.
+When Let's Make a Soccer Team! was first released, critical reception to the game was generally unfavourable, with a 44 rating on Metacritic shortly after release, and 49% critic rating on MobyGames, with many English-speaking reviewers criticising the match engine and lack of depth.